Native Nations in an Age of Empire and Revolution, 1750-1783

 1. What does Kinderuntie’s statement in Minutes of conferences, held at Lancaster… reveal about the historical relationship between the Seneca and the British?

 2. How does William Browning describe the uprising in Detroit in his letter, Letter to Sir William Johnson?
-What motivations does he ascribe to the Indians who were involved in raiding the fort?
+What motivations does he ascribe to the Indigenous fighters who were involved in raiding the fort?

-3. How did Jeffrey Amherst’s approach toward Indians differ from that of the French governors in the region?
+3. How did Jeffrey Amherst’s approach toward Native nations differ from that of the French governors in the region?

 The American Revolution in Indian Country

 Victory in the French and Indian War contributed to an outpouring of patriotic support for the British empire among colonists in America.
-Such goodwill was short-lived for some, however, as the metropole began to tax the colonies to help reduce the war debt.
-The Proclamation Line of 1763 was also greeted negatively by colonists and many feared the standing army that would be required to adequately enforce it.
+Such goodwill was short-lived for some, however, as London began to tax the colonies to help reduce the war debt.
+The Proclamation Line of 1763 was also greeted negatively by colonists, and many feared the standing army that would be required to adequately enforce it.
 The following decade was marked by resistance to British attempts to tax and control the colonies, which culminated in violent revolution against the mother country.
 The Declaration of Independence of 1776 included grievances against the king for preventing the settlement of western lands and for having “endeavored to bring on the inhabitants of our frontiers, the merciless Indian savages, whose known rule of warfare, is undistinguished destruction of all ages, sexes and conditions.”
-Such language was likely greeted unfavorably by American Indians and the majority sided with the British.

-Given the pivotal roles that American Indians played in the events immediately preceding the Revolutionary period, it should come as no surprise that they continued to influence events leading up to the break with Britain.
-Despite the incendiary words on Indians in the Declaration, some supported Independence.
+Given the pivotal roles that Native Nations played in the events immediately preceding the Revolutionary period, it should come as no surprise that they continued to influence events leading up to the break with Britain.
+Despite the incendiary words in the Declaration, some Native people supported Independence.
 Crispus Attucks, famously one of the first to fall in the Boston Massacre, was of African and Wampanoag decent.
-Most often, the Revolution divided Indian nations.
+Most often, though, the Revolution divided Native nations.

 Edward Eggleston, Portrait of Joseph Brant (1879)

-The powerful Iroquois Confederacy was recruited by both sides.
-At the 1777 Iroquois council, the Mohawk chief Thayendanegea, also known as Joseph Brant, strongly advocated for going to war against the colonists.
+The powerful Haudenosaunee Confederacy was recruited by both sides.
+At the 1777 Haudenosaunee council, the Mohawk chief Thayendanegea, also known as Joseph Brant, strongly advocated for going to war against the colonists.
 Joseph’s older sister Molly Brant, who had served as a consort for the British Superintendent of Indian Affairs, was also a strong proponent of supporting the British.
 Their Seneca rival, Red Jacket, encouraged neutrality and viewed the conflict as a white man’s war.
-Nevertheless, four of the six nations of the Iroquois Confederacy aligned with the British.
-Some influential leaders split with their nations and supported the Americans, such as the Oneida chief Skenandoa and the Mohawk leader Akiatonharónkwen, also known as Joseph Louis Cook.
+Nevertheless, four of the six nations of the Haudenosaunee Confederacy aligned with the British.
+Some influential leaders split with their nations and supported the rebels, such as the Oneida chief Skenandoa and the Mohawk leader Akiatonharónkwen, also known as Joseph Louis Cook.
 Other nations, such as the Cherokee, were similarly divided.

 Selection: “I Do Promise to Bear Faith and True Allegiance to His Majesty King George the Third…” (1778)

-The daily lives of American Indians were deeply impacted by the Revolutionary War.
+The daily lives of Indigenous peoples were deeply impacted by the Revolutionary War.
 Tradelines were cut off, communities were torn apart, and villages often incurred damage from rampaging soldiers on both sides.
-The Delaware, for example, even after signing a treaty with the Americans in 1778, had two villages sacked by hundreds of rebel soldiers in 1781.
-A year later, British troops captured a group of Delaware accused of aiding the Americans and held them at a prisoner of war camp in Ohio.
-As historian Colin Calloway observes in The American Revolution in Indian Country, for many American Indians “it seemed the American Revolution was truly a no-win situation.”
-Even those Indian nations that supported the American rebels gained little as a result.
-In the aftermath of the War, the balance of power shifted dramatically, leaving American Indians in a new geopolitical climate where they could no longer effectively play one imperial power off of another.
+The Lenape, for example, even after signing a treaty with the Americans in 1778, had two villages sacked by hundreds of rebel soldiers in 1781.
+A year later, British troops captured a group of Lenape accused of aiding the Americans and held them at a prisoner of war camp in Ohio.
+As historian Colin Calloway observes in The American Revolution in Indian Country, for many Indigenous people “it seemed the American Revolution was truly a no-win situation.”
+Even those nations that supported the American rebels gained little as a result.
+In the aftermath of the war, the balance of power shifted dramatically, leaving Native nations in a new geopolitical climate where they could no longer effectively play one imperial power off of another.
 Indigenous peoples developed new strategies as the United States of America solidified its status as a new nation.

 Selection: William Henry Drayton, “A talk from the Honorable Will[ia]m H. Drayton Esqr., one of the beloved men of South Carolina: to the beloved men, head men & warriors of the Cherokee Nation at the Congarees (September 25, 1775).